Android-for-Python/Android-for-Python-Users/README.md

 Many old examples show request_permissions() at the top of main.py, on newer versions of Android this will lead to unexpected behavior.
 Because it violates the [Kivy Lifecycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle).

 One easy approach is to copy [this class](https://github.com/Android-for-Python/c4k_photo_example/blob/main/android_permissions.py) which encapsulates permission behavior, and modify the actual permissions for your app.
 Then instantiate the class [like this](https://github.com/Android-for-Python/c4k_photo_example/blob/main/main.py#L52-L57), note that the App class variable delays garbage collection and it critically important.

+This example shows all permissions requested at the start of app execution.
+Permissions can also be requsted individually when needed by the app.
+However a permission must not be requested while another permission request is active.

 More generally in a Kivy App, the constraints in using `request_permissions()` are that it may **only** be called from the `build()` method, or from one or more timestep after `on_start()`.
 There can **only be one** such call in the `build()` method, or only one call in any given timestep.
 Calling after on_start() simplifies the logic for handling both the 'request' case and the 'previously granted' case.